ballerina-platform/module-ballerina-websub/docs/spec/spec.md

 In ballerina service declaration, service path is an optional configuration.
 Hence, developers could declare `websub:SubscriberService` by omitting the service path.
-Since, service path is required for constructing the callback URL `websub:SubscriberService` should be able to generate a unique, unguessable URL segment to be used as its service path.
+Since, service path is required for constructing the callback URL, `websub:SubscriberService` should be able to generate a unique, unguessable URL segment to be used as its service path.

 Service path generation should be implemented with following guidelines: